 Biofield & Biofield therapy research

-A biofield therapy is, “a non-invasive, complementary, and alternative medicine (CAM) practice that involves manipulating the body's supposed "subtle energy fields" (biofields) to promote healing, reduce stress, and improve well-being” (Jain S, Hammerschlag R, Mills P, et al).
+A biofield therapy is, “a non-invasive, complementary, and alternative medicine (CAM) practice that involves manipulating the body’s supposed “subtle energy fields” (biofields) to promote healing, reduce stress, and improve well-being” (Jain S, Hammerschlag R, Mills P, et al).
 Biofield therapies are now being studied, and taken more seriously by many scientists world wide…which is incredibly exciting.
-You are probably familiar with more biofield therapies than you think; reiki, sound healing, qigong, healing touch, etc.
+You are probably familiar with more biofield therapies than you think some of the popular ones include: reiki, sound healing, qigong, healing touch, etc.

 Biofield studies originated from a combination of ancient energetic healing practices and early 20th-century scientific discoveries regarding electrical and light emissions from living organisms.
 Formally, the term “biofield” was coined in 1992 by the National Institutes of Health (NIH) to define a, “massless field, not necessarily electromagnetic, that surrounds and permeates living bodies” (Google.
 (2026).
 Gemini (March 2 version) [National Institutes of Health (NIH)]. https://gemini.google.com/).